 Description

-DESCRIPTION: Bewcastle War Memorial is located on an area of hard-standing, to the west of the entrance to the Grade II*-listed Church of St Cuthbert, within the churchyard.
-It is also in close proximity to the Grade II-listed former rectory known as Banna, and within the area of Bewcastle Roman fort scheduled monument.
+Bewcastle War Memorial is a First World War memorial built in 1919, with later additions for the Second World War.
+It is situated on a hard-standing area to the west of the entrance to the Grade II*-listed Church of St Cuthbert, within the churchyard, and is near the Grade II-listed former rectory known as Banna, as well as the scheduled monument of Bewcastle Roman fort.

-The memorial is of granite and takes the form of an obelisk rising from a chamfered square base.
-This surmounts a square plinth with moulded cornice and a tapering foot, upon a single-step base.
-The inscriptions and names are in lead lettering, painted black.
+The memorial is made of granite and features an obelisk that rises from a chamfered square base.
+This base supports a square plinth with a moulded cornice and a tapering foot, all resting on a single-step base.
+The inscriptions and names are crafted in lead lettering, painted black.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.